The Murder of Fred Hampton

 When they learned of Hampton's death, filmmakers Howard Alk and Mike Gray, director and producer, respectively, went to his apartment, which was still unsecured.
 They took film footage of the crime scene.
 They later used this to challenge news reports and police testimony about the events.
 They also conducted investigative reporting into Hampton's death, with related material included in the film.
 Their conclusion is expressed in the title.

 In 2021, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Synopsis

 The documentary is split into two parts: a portrait of Fred Hampton and an investigative report into his death in the police raid.
-Through re-enactments, evidence from the scene, and interviews, the documentary alleges that Hampton was murdered, in an assassination by the Chicago police.
+Through re-enactments, evidence from the scene, and interviews, the documentary argues that Hampton was murdered, in an assassination by the Chicago police.